xCthaeh/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+'It' refers to each individual test within the describe block(a unique test), while describe defines a block in which one or multiple tests will be created.
+Describes best use case is when you are referring to testing a component as a whole, it is good for testing individual pieces of a component.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+    -TDD is all about writing tests before writing the actual code, forcing you to think about how you want things set up and then develop based around those tests.
+It allows you to build something with easily defined parameters and functionality.
+I believe that this is a great approach for a more experienced developer, but I think a mix between TDD and Behavior driven testing would also be beneficial, where you have to contemplate and define beforehand, and then create tests around the expected behaviors, giving a broader range of more thoroughly fleshed out tests based on expected user behaviors.

 1. Mention three types of automated tests.

+Integration, Unit, End-to-end

 ## Project Set Up